 At The CFO Centre we often introduce and chair the monthly management meeting for our clients, covering the strategic, financial and operational matters of the business.
 Our clients find it an effective way to keep on track and to hear from their part-time CFO as to how the reporting based on financial performance translates into decision making.

 Lastly, I encourage business owners and managers to make the time for Reporting and Systems as it will pay dividends (figuratively and literally).
 One must be open to the Systems implementation, Reporting process changes and enjoy the journey!

-David King, country leader of the East Coast, is a Newcastle-based CFO with extensive experience in a variety of industries, including manufacturing, industrial, property and professional services.
-Here at The CFO Centre, we interviewed David and decided to question his knowledge on Strategic Management…
+David King, CEO, Eastern Australia and NZ, is a Newcastle-based CFO with extensive experience in a variety of industries, including manufacturing, industrial, property and professional services.
+Here at The CFO Centre, we interviewed David and tapped into his knowledge on Strategic Management…

 What is the definition of “Strategic Management”?

 It’s a process that allows the business owner or manager to clarify their purpose, their goals and their vision, from which a Strategic Plan (sometimes called a Business Plan or Business Strategy) can be formulated and implemented.
 The on-going monitoring and tweaking of the Plan gives the business the best chance of delivering on the owner’s long-term goals and Vision.

 Strategic Management is not about trying to predict the future, there’s no crystal ball!
 Rather it’s about preparing for the future and knowing the steps the business will have to take to achieve its goals and objectives and to remain competitive.